al-maisan/infra-4788/README.md

 # what is this?

-This is demo software that shows the construction of merkle proofs for a single ehereum [`BeaconState`](https://github.com/ethereum/consensus-specs/blob/dev/specs/phase0/beacon-chain.md#beaconstate) property: `finalized_checkpoint.root`.
+This is demo software that shows the construction of merkle proofs for a single ehereum [`BeaconState`](https://github.com/ethereum/consensus-specs/blob/dev/specs/phase0/beacon-chain.md#beaconstate) property: "`finalized_checkpoint.root`".

 # how to build it